aManNamedTed/windows-music-library/README.md

 ## Usage

 Check out the sample music in the "sampleMusic" directory for how to format your files.
-Don't forget to compile and run on a machine using Windows 10, Windows 8, or Windows 7.
+Don't forget to compile and run on a machine using Windows 10, Windows 8, or Windows 7 and your favorite C++ compiler or IDE.

 > <b>Note:</b>
 > <i>